 - 5.1 Details of entry must be made available at least 28 days before the closing date of the event.
-Entries will be limited to seven heats on each day.
+Entries will be limited to nine heats each weekend.
 Entries and subsequent heat allocations by class must be dealt with on a first come, first served basis. - 5.2 Entries for a meeting will only be accepted from current BRCA members and must be accompanied by their BRCA membership number.
-The entry fee will be set annually at the section AGM. - 5.3 Race fees for the 2018 season are £20.00 per Adult entry, £5 per Junior entry for the first vehicle entered and for those wishing to enter a second vehicle then its £10.00 for adults and £2.50 for juniors. - 5.4 Prior to the meetings drivers are to preregister via the sections on-line booking system through the LSOR section area on the BRCA main website at www.brca.org or as indicated on our Facebook page. - 5.5 For those without computer access then please pre-register by texting the sections
+The entry fee will be set annually at the section AGM. - 5.3 Race fees for the 2019 season are £20.00 per Adult entry, £5 per Junior entry for the first vehicle entered and for those wishing to enter a second vehicle then its £10.00 for adults and £2.50 for juniors.
+Cash will no longer be accepted trackside unless extreme circumstances stop the use of the sections onsite payment facility working. - 5.4 Prior to the meetings drivers are to preregister via the sections on-line booking system through the LSOR section area on the BRCA main website at www.brca.org or as indicated on our Facebook page.

-Race Director.
+- 5.5 For those without computer access then please pre-register by texting the sections Race Director.
 All pre-registrations are to be done by 5pm the Wednesday preceding the meeting.
-On the day registration will be allowed but entry cannot be guaranteed and will incur a fee of £10 to the advertised race fee in 5.3.

-- 5.6 At the meeting booking in confirmation and payment will commence around 2pm for a couple of hours during the Saturday practice or noon if a round of qualification is required on the Saturday to enable all those present to confirm their meeting attendance. - 5.7 Anyone in attendance on the Saturday who confirms their entry with payment on Sunday when booking in is open will incur an additional fee of £10 to the advertised race fee in 5.3. - 5.8 Anyone attending a national meeting MUST wear hi-viz jackets when they are within the track area (within the fenced off area), on the rostrum, and includes collecting and placing your car in the pit lane.
+On the day registration will be allowed but entry cannot be guaranteed and will incur a fee of £10 to the advertised race fee in 5.3. - 5.6 Due to the popularity of our championship series we now run a round of qualification on Saturday afternoon.
+Booking in confirmation and payment therefore commences mid morning with ALL entries confirmed ahead of the drivers briefing.
+Any driver doing just the Sunday should pre-book online and make there payment to guarantee there place at the meeting. - 5.7 Anyone attending a national meeting MUST wear hi-viz jackets when they are within the track area (within the fenced off area), on the rostrum, and includes collecting and placing your car in the pit lane.
 Any mechanics or anybody marshalling on a racers behalf will also need to be wearing a hi-viz top.
-The section no longer provides Hi-Viz tops and any driver who turns up without their hi-viz will be excluded from the meeting. - 5.9 Anyone attending LSOR events wishing to fly any kind of aircraft must be a member of the BMFA, hold the required flying licence and is prohibited at all times the track is open and a meeting is underway.
-Where venues allow and you are suitably qualified to fly you may do so away from the track, pitting and attendees camping area. - 5.10 All racers are reminded that the section rents the host club from 18:00hrs prior to the Sunday meeting and as such the general conduct of entrants must be in line with the BRCA handbook. - 5.11 In line with the associations constitution if the committee feel a driver is under the influence on race day they will be asked to prove their legibility to race by undergoing a breath test of which a positive outcome will exclude them from the days racing and recommend that they do not drive straight home.
+The section no longer provides Hi-Viz tops and any driver who turns up without their hi-viz will be excluded from the meeting. - 5.8 Anyone attending LSOR events wishing to fly any kind of aircraft must be a member of the BMFA, hold the required flying licence and is prohibited at all times the track is open and a meeting is underway.
+Where venues allow and you are suitably qualified to fly you may do so away from the track, pitting and attendees camping area. - 5.9 All racers are reminded that the section rents the host club and as such the general conduct of entrants must be in line with the BRCA handbook. - 5.10 In line with the associations constitution if the committee feel a driver is under the influence on race day they will be asked to prove their legibility to race by undergoing a breath test of which a positive outcome will exclude them from the days racing and recommend that they do not drive straight home.